| |

 Image via Poole Hospital.

-Started in Denmark where since 2013 more than 40.000 octopi have been donated to preemie babies.
+It started in Denmark, where since 2013, more than 40.000 octopi have been donated to preemie babies.

 The organization has also exceeded all expectations, became a worldwide project, and now runs in over 40 countries.